shanika/deploy-firebase/README.md

 # Deploy to Firebase

+* A forked repo of lowply/deploy-firebase to add functionality to use a sub directory

 A GitHub Action to deploy to Firebase Hosting

 - You can choose a specific branch to allow deployment by using the `TARGET_BRANCH` env var (`master` if not specified).